catgento/magento-2-product-attribute-import/README.md

-# Magento Category Importer for Magento 2 >= 2.1.x
+# Magento Product Attribute Importer for Magento 2 >= 2.1.x

 This is a Magento module which adds a new command (import:productattribute) to the bin/magento shell to import product attributes given a SKU